 Whilst it can be said the Royal Highland Show offers something for everyone, the animal competitions and judging are, for many, the highlight.
 Equestrian and livestock events take place from dawn to dusk over the duration of the show and visitors are able to observe the preparation and judging of the magnificent animals proudly put forward by their breeders.

-The 2017 total included around 2,000 sheep, with entries representing many different breeds, and 1,100 cattle from 20 beef and dairy breeds.
+The 2018 total included around 2,029 sheep, with entries representing many different breeds, 1,100 beef and dairy cattle, with an increase of almost 25% on 2017 figures for commercial cattle, 39 goats, 1660 light horses and 392 heavy horses.
 There are various competitions attracting entries, with the prestigious Royal Highland Show Championships and Interbreed awards being the most famous, and most coveted.
 The popular Highland cattle are housed in the Royal Highland Hall, where the hairy competitors are made to look their best before being paraded before the judges and the public.

 It's not just the best livestock that are judged at the Royal Highland Show.
 The finest foods, traditional skills and show jumping are also assessed with the winners receiving highly coveted prizes.
 The craftspeople and food producers are able to enter various competitions.
 As well as the "best" honey, butter and cheese prizes (amongst others), there is judging of traditional crafts such as knitting, needlepoint, shepherds' crooks and walking sticks.

 The Royal Highland Show is marketed as "The Greatest Show On Earth"; and as the annual showcase of all that's best in farming, food and countryside, it cannot fail to impress.
 There is a huge display of the latest farm machinery - who doesn't want to squeeze themselves in the largest tractor tyre they can find for the annual RHS selfie? - a countryside area with its own loch and some stunning landscaping, plus trade stands, demonstrations and events reflecting a wide range of country sports, activities and rural skills, a Children's Discovery Centre with lots of hands-on activities including opportunities to cook with Scottish food, plus music and entertainment and much, much more....